mantoine96/Ansible-HG/README.md

 $ ansible-playbook haraka-ansible-playbook.yml
 ```

-How to deploy your configuration
+How to deploy your mailing list configuration
 --------------------------------
 Log in at least once so that you can change your password.